Mathew T. Thomas

-Mathew T. Thomas (born 27 September 1961) is an Indian politician and a member of legislative assembly, who was the former minister for water resources in Government of Kerala, State President and Legislature Party Leader of the Janata Dal (Secular).
+Mathew Thoompumpattu Thomas (born 27 September 1961) is an Indian politician and a member of legislative assembly, who was the former minister for water resources in Government of Kerala, State President and Legislature Party Leader of the Janata Dal (Secular) an ally of LDF.
 He was the Minister of Transport for Kerala from May 2006 to August 2009 in the LDF ministry led by V.S.
 Achuthanandan.

 Early life

 Mathew Thomas was born in Thiruvalla as the son of Rev. T. Thomas, a priest of the Mar Thoma Church.
-He completed his B.Sc. degree from the Mar Thoma College, Thiruvalla, and also has an LL.B. from Government Law College, Thiruvananthapuram.
+He is a member of the Thoompumpattu family.
+He completed his B.Sc. degree from the Mar Thoma College, Tiruvalla, and also has an LL.B. from Government Law College, Thiruvananthapuram.
 He was motivated by the imposition of Emergency in 1977 to enter politics and joined the Kerala Vidyarthi Janata (KVJ), the state youth wing of the erstwhile Janata Party.
-He served in various positions, beginning as the KVJ Unit Secretary in Marthoma College, Thiruvalla; then as Taluk Secretary, Thiruvalla, District President, Alappuzha, State Secretary, and as State President (1985-88).
+He served in various positions, beginning as the KVJ Unit Secretary in Mar Thoma College, Tiruvalla; then as Taluk Secretary, Thiruvalla, District President, Alappuzha, State Secretary, and as State President (1985-88).
 He is married to Achamma Alex and has two daughters- Achu Anna Mathew and Ammu Thankam Mathew.

 Political career

 He has been elected as a Member of the Kerala Legislature, in 1987, 2006, 2011, 2016 and 2021.
-In the 2021 elections, he polled 63289 votes, winning by a margin of 10767 votes, over his nearest rival, Victor T. Thomas of the Kerala Congress (M).
+In the 2021 elections, he got 62,178 votes, winning by a margin of 11421 votes, over his nearest rival, Kunju Koshy Paul of the Kerala Congress.